Electrically switchable photonic diode empowered by chiral resonance: Non-reciprocity in two operational modes

 \section{Non-reciprocity in two operational modes}

-For experimental demonstrations, spiral ring resonators were fabricated on an SOI platform through a foundry service (Fig.~\ref{fig:fig2}a and Methods).
-As shown in Fig.~\ref{fig:fig2}b, the transmission spectra ($T_1$ and $T_2$) were characterized upon reversed excitation direction (Supplementary Note~3 and Methods).
-For the linear regime, the transmission dips revealing Lorentzian lineshapes, with a loaded Q factor of $\sim 11300$, confirm the maintenance of Lorentz reciprocity.
-Meanwhile, the backreflection spectra $R_1$ and $R_2$ revealed pronounced asymmetric scattering with a contrast $\Delta \Gamma_\text{BR}$ of $\sim 13.5$ dB at the resonance.
-According to temporal coupled-mode theory (TCMT), mode chirality can be extracted directly based on the reflection signals, i.e., $\alpha = \frac{\sqrt{R_1} - \sqrt{R_2}}{\sqrt{R_1} + \sqrt{R_2}}$ \cite{bib27}.
-The value of $\sim -0.6$ suggests a nice agreement with spectral fits of non-Hermitian parameters (Supplementary Note~1).
+For experimental demonstrations, spiral ring resonators with a compact size were fabricated on an SOI platform through a foundry service (Fig.~\ref{fig:fig2}a and Methods).
+As shown in Fig.~\ref{fig:fig2}b, the transmission spectra $Tr_{1}$ (excitation at port 1) and $Tr_{2}$ (excitation at port 2) are characterized upon reversed excitation direction (Supplementary Note~4 and Methods).
+For the linear regime, both transmission spectra which reveal Lorentzian lineshapes, with a loaded Q factor of $\sim 11300$, confirm the maintenance of Lorentz reciprocity.
+Meanwhile, the backreflection spectra $R_1$ and $R_2$ revealed pronounced asymmetric backreflection ratio with a contrast $\Delta \Gamma_\text{BR}$ of $\sim 13.5\,\mathrm{dB}$ at the resonance.
+According to temporal coupled-mode theory (TCMT), the amplitude of mode chirality of -0.6 can be extracted directly based on the reflection signals, i.e., $\alpha = \frac{\sqrt{R_1} - \sqrt{R_2}}{\sqrt{R_1} + \sqrt{R_2}}$ \cite{bib27}.
+To perform a more rigorous estimation of the backscattering coefficients $\mathbf{A}$ and $\mathbf{B}$, we conducted an interferometric experiment by injecting light simultaneously into both ports of the device (Supplementary Note~4).
+As shown in Fig.~\ref{fig:fig2}c, the spectrum collected at port 1 ($Tr_{2}$) exhibits a standard Lorentzian lineshape.
+In contrast, the spectrum at port 2 ($Tr_{1}$) displays a distinct Fano-like asymmetry, with the transmission dip shifted spectrally.
+This asymmetric Fano profile arises from interference between the direct transmission pathway and the backscattered signal, and varies significantly with the relative phase delay $\Phi $ between the two excitation signals (Fig.~\ref{fig:fig2}d).
+Consequently, this dual-port interferometric technique provides a robust and direct method for extracting the backscattering coefficients $\mathbf{A}$ and $\mathbf{B}$ without relying solely on single-port transmission spectra (Supplementary Note~5).
+The numerically modeled spectra for both dual-port (bottom panel, Fig.~\ref{fig:fig2}c) and single-port excitations show excellent agreement with the experimental results.